Get the ebook…

 Drawn closer together by the investigation, Cassy learns why the Fertillan royal family fears the secrets hidden inside the code and why the fugitive risked everything to steal it.
 Torn between her love for the prince and the promise of saving humanity, she must choose the dangerous path or betray her own conscience.

-A page-turning space adventure with a twist of romance that fans of Farscape and Killjoys will love.
+The first novel of the Freelancer trilogy is a page-turning space adventure with a twist of romance that fans of Farscape and Killjoys will love.

 - PAGES: 264 (trade paper)